tranthamkw/RCA-SBC256-SELECTRON/README.md

 4/12/22  Reduced delay times in PIC code to see how fast we can reliably write to the memory.
 An unused PIC output wrote 0 at the begining of the write process, then 1 at the end of writing all 256 bits.
 The time to write 0 to the eyelets is slightly longer than 1, (see the eyelet I-V curve and writing description).
 The nominal time to write is about 60mS.
 Oh gosh!
 256 bits in 60mS!
 256 bits / (1024^2 bits per MB) / 60mS = 0.004 MB/S.  OR, put another way, it would take 245 seconds = 4 ish minutes to write a MB.

+6-25-26
+first attempts to get a read detector working. posted schematics and some scope timing diagrams.
+Coding PIC to document which bit locations do not read what was written to them.
+So far appproximatily 10 errors out of 256 bits.